NSHipster/articles/2013-06-24-uuid-udid-unique-identifier.md

 Until recently, it was trivial to uniquely identify devices between application launches, and even across applications: a simple call to `UIDevice -uniqueIdentifier`, and you were all set.

-However, in iOS 6, `-uniqueIdentifier` was deprecated, with the following notes:
+However, `UIDevice -uniqueIdentifier` was deprecated in iOS 5 with the following notes:

 > Use the `identifierForVendor` property of [`UIDevice`] or the `advertisingIdentifier` property of the `ASIdentifierManager` class instead, as appropriate, or use the `UUID` method of the `NSUUID` class to create a `UUID` and write it to the user defaults database.